 - Irregular menstrual cycles.
 Pain is not a feature of PCOS

-- Weight Gain (However, 2 out of 10 women with PCOS are not overweight)
+- Weight Gain (However, 2 out of 10 of those with PCOS are not carrying excess weight)

-- Signs of androgen (male hormone) excess: Increased facial/body hair, acne, scalp hair loss
+- Signs of androgen (testosterone) excess: Increased facial/body hair, acne, scalp hair loss

 - PCOS often starts around puberty but make take a few years to be diagnosed.